mother

 I hang up, exhausted.
 Coughing.

 There’s no disease present.
 The doctors said.
 After I’d puffed into this tube and that.
-In my case, asthma was a convenient diagnosis for what was essentially a capacity issue.
+In my case, asthma was a convenient diagnosis for what they termed a capacity issue—which basically meant that my lungs were too small for the rest of my body.
+Underdeveloped.
+They couldn't process enough air for my greedy muscles.

 Our doctor's advice was to take up a wind instrument, you know a trombone, a trumpet, one of the brass variety preferably.
 Apparently, discipling my breath, learning how to take big gulps in, timed to a beat, followed by strong, controlled exhales, would allow my lungs to strengthen and expand.
-Over time, and with a great deal of concerted cyphers and tantaras, this would eventually increase their puny capacity.
+Over time, and with a great deal of concerted brassy tantaras, this would eventually increase their puny capacity.

 This was the same doctor who’d told my mother that stuffing her bra with cabbage leaves would cure mastitis.
 She ended up needing surgery for a breast abscess.
-I do question why we continued to go to this doctor.
-Why eyebrows weren’t raised.
-But, this was the NHS, in rural South Wales, in the 90s.
+I do question why we continued to go to this doctor, why eyebrows weren’t raised.
+But this was the NHS, in rural South Wales, in the 90s.
 And to be fair, taking up a wind instrument seemed like fairly innocuous medical advice in the grand scheme of things.

 Pictures of us both as children are uncannily similar.
 The same strawberry-shaped face.
 Dimples.
 Freckles.
 Pigtails.
 Pinafores.
-Mum always says I take after my Dad.
-But remember darling, intelligence is inherited through The Mother.
+Mum always says I take after my dad.
+But remember darling, intelligence is inherited through the mother.
 There was a Radio 4 segment about it.

-Whether or not this particular claim is grounded in any rigorous science, or whether or not said Radio 4 segment actually exists (after all this statement was said in front of my Father) there’s certainly a long lineage of feminist philosophy, albeit that being of course also a white and heteronormative one, engaged with notions of generational knowledge as passed down through the mother.
+Whether or not this particular claim is grounded in any rigorous science, or whether or not said Radio 4 segment actually exists (after all this statement was said in front of my regularly disparaged father) there’s certainly a long lineage of feminist philosophy engaged with notions of generational knowledge as passed down through the mother.
 Specifically through the mother-daughter line.
+As Virginia Woolf’s infamous line reads, ‘we think back through our mothers if we are women’ 1.

 Cute.
 Sure, until that generational knowledge starts to muddy with generational trauma.
 What then?

 I remember one year, proudly announcing that I would like a denim jacket from Father Christmas.
-Micheal J. Fox in Back to the Future idyllically affixed in my mind's eye.
+Michael J. Fox in Back to the Future idyllically affixed in my mind's eye.
 I can still feel the palpable dismay of my 8-year-old self, on Christmas morning, careering down the stairs.
 Seeing the jacket-shaped wrapping.
 Tearing through its seams.
 Only to sinkingly reveal.
 The jacket was pink.
 Isn’t it lovely darling, so feminine.
 Mum said.
 I coughed in the corner.

 After the potentially questionable clinical advice, the next Saturday, Mum drove me two hours to a second hand brass instruments shop.

 I remember climbing out of our purple Ford Galaxy, Mum taking my hand and walking me up to the threshold, where she crouched down to eye level and said, just choose the one that speaks to you the most darling.
-Mum often favours these profound statements, but, ever the pragmatist, off I popped, to look for a talking trumpet.
+Mum often favours these profound embodied statements, but, ever the pragmatist, off I popped to look for a talking trumpet.

 this one.
-I said.

 Mum loves music.
 She played the bagpipes as a child.
 She still has a pair.
 Sometimes she gets them out on Burns Night.
-Just before the veggie haggis is served she’ll squeeze out a spluttery and heavily punctuated rendition of Scotland the Brave which is met by polite claps and Sláinte!
+Just before the veggie haggis is served she’ll squeeze out a spluttery and heavily punctuated rendition of Scotland the Brave, which is met by staggered polite claps and a hasty Sláinte!
+The other 364 days of the year, the pipes live in the attic, cohabiting with the dust and power tools.

 It’s hard to give form to that slow realisation, during the creep towards adulthood, that your parents actually had a life before you.
 I remember thinking that Mum must have lived forever.
 What was it like in the Victorian era?
 I asked once without even a hint of sarcasm.